2vg/mofuw/README.md

 ![mofuw.png](images/mofuw.png)

-this is a slightly old benchmark result of [techempower](https://www.techempower.com/benchmarks/#section=data-r14&hw=ph&test=plaintext), but if can apply my benchmark result to this techempower's benchmark result, **👑 mofuw can aim at 1st place 👑**.
+this is a benchmark result of [techempower](https://www.techempower.com/benchmarks/#section=data-r15&hw=ph&test=plaintext), but if can apply my benchmark result to this techempower's benchmark result, **👑 mofuw can aim at 1st place 👑**.

-Update: this is latest techempower plaintext [result](https://www.techempower.com/benchmarks/previews/round15/#section=data-r15&hw=ph&test=plaintext)

-unchanged, **👑 mofuw can aim at 1st place 👑**.

 ## Why fast ?
-because using libuv, and using fast parser.
+because using asyncdispatch, and using fast parser.

 about my parser, check [mofuparser](https://github.com/2vg/mofuparser)

 ~~but, i want to use libev... because more faster than libuv... this is developping now !~~

-if i will made Asynchronous library, i will may replace libuv to libev or Selectors. (or make lib)
+~~if i will made Asynchronous library, i will may replace libuv to libev or Selectors. (or make lib)~~

+**I LOVE ASYNCDISPATCH ♡**

 ## ~~working change backend libuv to libev~~
 ~~yeah, found way multi-thread event loop so im develop change backend libuv to libev. but probably, will not to change API usage~~

-## Decided to continue developing the back end with libuv
+## Decided to continue developing the back end with asyncdispatch
 - Why ?

-A. because my understanding of asynchrony is not enough yet.
+A. because asyncdispatch is great module than libuv.

-- No plans to change from libuv?
+- Why remove libuv?

-A. answer is **No**.

-I will not develop it yet, but it's probably not a distant future.
+A. i tired memory management lel

 ## Todo
 - [x] ~~header make proc(?)~~